googlefonts/glyphsets/GF_glyphsets/Latin/README.md

 Google Fonts Latin Character Sets
 ==================================

-These glyphset are new, and production-ready, but are expected to continue to evolve in summer 2022 until they settle down for a few years again.
-Upcoming changes include:
-- "Minority" set still doesn't support indigenous latin transcript for Northen American languages.
-- We should define a number of speaker that draws the line between Core and Minority

 GF defines 6 level of language support for latin fonts:

 1. Kernel: support ASCII + necessary punctuation and symbols for English language.
-2. Core: support main western languages (incl.
+2. Core: support latin alphabets for European and American languages >5M speakers (incl.
 Kernel).
 3. Vietnamese: additional support for Vietnamese language.
 4. Plus: additional set of symbols for basic math and economy.
 5. African: support for Latin African languages not supported by Latin Core.
-6. Minorities: support for indigenous latin based languages from European and American regions (that are not in Latin Core).
+6. Beyond: support for indigenous latin based languages from European and American regions (< 5M peakers), that are not supported in Latin Core.

 All latin font families commissioned by GF should support level 4 and therefore include Vietnamese and Plus sets.